 Subsurface drip irrigation (SDI) is defined as the application of water below the soil surface by microirrigation emitters.
-The discharge rate of the emitters is usually less than 2 gal/h (ASAE S526.2, 2001).
-Some shallow subsurface systems (< 8 in depth) are retrieved and/or replaced annually and are very similar to surface drip irrigation.
+The discharge rate of the emitters is usually less than 7.5 L/h (ASAE S526.2, 2001).
+Some shallow subsurface systems (< 20 cm depth) are retrieved and/or replaced annually and are very similar to surface drip irrigation.
 Many research reports refer to these systems as surface drip irrigation, and reserve the term SDI for systems intended for multiple-year use that are installed below tillage depth (Camp and Lamm, 2003).
 However, that is an arbitrary distinction based on usage rather than whether the system is installed below ground and the actual definition mentioned at the beginning of this paragraph is probably better overall.
-This discussion will concentrate on SDI systems that have more similarity in design characteristics and operational properties.
+This discussion will concentrate on SDI systems with driplines deeper than 5 cm and this may help limit the discussion to SDI systems that have more similarity in design characteristics and operational properties.